 - Confidential international employment matter.
 Harry tried and won an employment matter before an international tribunal.
 The case culminated in a two-day trial before a judge sitting in Nairobi, Kenya, with witnesses appearing by telephone from the United States and Europe.

-- Excellence in Justice.
-Oregon Department of Justice, 2009 and 2010.
+- Two Exellence in Justice Awards, Oregon Department of Justice, 2009 and 2010.
 Awarded to attorneys in the DOJ for superior performance.

 - Rising Star, Oregon Super Lawyers magazine, 2016 - present.
 Recognizes no more than 2.5 percent of attorneys in each state.

 - Chair, Board of Directors, De Paul Treatment Centers